 • Idea: Summarize experience into natural language and store it in a knowledge base

-• Cons: Depends on retrieval accuracy
+• Disadvantages: Depends on retrieval accuracy

 3. Post-training (SFT/RL)